brentp/somalier/README.md

 `somalier` makes checking any number of samples for identity easy **directly from the alignments**:

 The first step is to extract sites.
-This is parallelizable by sample:
+This is parallelizable by sample (here using `xargs`, but this can also be done via cluster or cloud):
 ```
 ls *.cram | xargs -I{} -P 12 "somalier extract -d extracted/ --sites sites.vcf.gz -f /data/human/g1k_v37_decoy.fa {}"
 ```